mkimuci/ioling/pages/About/01_faq.md

 The International Linguistics Olympiad (IOL) is a contest for students up to secondary school level where they compete in solving problems based on the scientific study of languages - linguistics.
 The contest does not involve knowing lots of languages.
 Participants compete in teams representing their countries.
 They qualify by winning a national contest, organised by an accredited national organisation.
 The IOL has certain criteria that need to be met in order for the national organisation to gain accreditation and send a delegation, but IOL is not itself responsible for these individual national contests.
 Non-accredited delegations may sometimes participate as guests (at the discretion of the hosts), paying full expenses.

 This is a document based on common questions and important information concerning the IOL, starting a new contest, applying, accreditation and more.
-We strongly advised anyone who's interested in this to also read [our rules](/regulations/).
+We strongly advise anyone who's interested in this to also read [our rules](/regulations/).
 Please read this page before writing to us.
 If you contact us asking for information that is found here, we will take a longer time to get back to you - so please read this before contacting us.

 ## Questions

-#### My country does not have a contest (yet)/is not listed in the menu on IOLs website
+#### My country does not have a contest (yet)/is not listed in the menu on IOL's website
 In order to take part in the international contest, students need to qualify through a national contest.
 Non-accredited countries can take part for a limited time as guests while they're starting up a contest.
 However, after 2 years the contest must be accredited.
 You can read more about starting up a contest and getting accredited below.

 > Please note that students __CANNOT PARTICIPATE__ unless they have qualified through an accredited national contest or are associated with a serious enterprise to start one in a country.
 Students cannot participate on their own.
 No exceptions.